osrf/buildfarm-tools/playbook/buildfarmer/scripted_buildfarm_day.md

 If any change was made to the buildfarmer database, push the changes:

 > **Note**:
 > This is part of the buildfarmer role.
-If you are not an official buildfarmer, you should suggest your changes in [buildfarm-tools discussions](https://github.com/osrf/buildfarm-tools/discussions)
+If you are not an official buildfarmer, you should suggest your changes in [Open Robotics Zullip - Infrastructure General channel](https://openrobotics.zulipchat.com/#narrow/channel/526042-Infrastructure-General)

 ```bash
 cd ~/buildfarm-tools/